zouppen/retroska/README.md

 allows reaching online FTP servers and connecting multiple Retroskas together for a larger LAN party.

 There are multiple ways to do networking in Podman.
-If you use podman in rootful mode and have a bridge already and have Podman 4, you may consider using `--network` switch multiple times in `podman run` to provide Internet interface and the vintage network.
+If you use Podman in rootful mode and have a bridge already and have Podman 4, you may consider using `--network` switch multiple times in `podman run` to provide Internet interface and the vintage network.

-However, using rootless mode work for this container quite well.
+However, using rootless mode works for this container quite well.
 We are using the default slirp4netns network for Internet access and then push one physical (or VLAN) Ethernet adapter to the container.
 That part requires root access, but only once after startup.

-To push an Ethernet interface to the rootless container you can use script `push-if`.
+To push an Ethernet interface to the rootless container you can use script `push_if`.
 By default it pushes the interface to the last container lauched, but you can specify it.
 To push network interface `ethX` to container called `my_retroska`, run: